-The Taxation (Partnerships - Economic Substance) (Jersey) Law 2021 came into force on 8 October 2021 with an effective date of 1 July 2021 and a six month transition period to 1 January 2022 for partnerships established before 1 July 2021.
+The Taxation (Partnerships - Economic Substance) (Jersey) Law 2021 (the Law) came into force on 8 October 2021 with an effective date of 1 July 2021 and a six month transition period to 1 January 2022 for partnerships established before 1 July 2021.

-- resident partnerships that are investment fund vehicles (including collective investment funds and private funds);
+- resident partnerships that are investment fund vehicles (including collective investment funds and private funds)

 1. They are managed in Jersey in relation to that activity:

-- meetings of the partnership's governing body (all of whom must have the necessary knowledge and expertise to discharge their duties as a board) must be held in Jersey at adequate frequencies, having regard to the level of decision making required;
+- meetings of the partnership's governing body (all of whom must have the necessary knowledge and expertise to discharge their duties as a board) must be held in Jersey at adequate frequencies, having regard to the level of decision making required

-- a majority of that governing body must be physically present in Jersey at those meetings;
+- a majority of that governing body must be physically present in Jersey at those meetings

 Having regard to the level of relevant activity carried on in Jersey, the partnership has adequate:

-- people performing work in relation to the activity of the partnership who are physically present in Jersey;
+- people performing work in relation to the activity of the partnership who are physically present in Jersey

-- expenditure in Jersey; and
+- expenditure in Jersey

 In this context, "people performing work" is not limited to partners or persons employed by the resident partnership, but includes persons employed by the resident partnership or another entity or partnership and whether on temporary or long-term contracts.
-It is anticipated that the resources of any outsourced service provider in Jersey will also be taken into consideration.

-The law does not prohibit the outsourcing of activities to other entities, provided the partnership's governing body monitors and retains the ability to control the activities of service providers in Jersey.
+The Law does not prohibit the outsourcing of activities to other entities, provided the partnership's governing body monitors and retains the ability to control the activities of service providers in Jersey.

-Implications and Sanctions
+Implications and sanctions

-The law provides sanctions for non-compliance including financial penalties, reporting to relevant tax or regulatory authorities and the ability to make applications to the Royal Court of Jersey for a winding up order in relation to certain partnerships.
+The Law provides sanctions for non-compliance including financial penalties, reporting to relevant tax or regulatory authorities and the ability to make applications to the Royal Court of Jersey for a winding up order in relation to certain partnerships.